 Filing for Deductions in Property Tax:

 There are no fees when filing for a deduction.
 There are eligibility requirements, forms to complete, and some restrictions may apply.
-More information is available at our office and at this link. https://www.in.gov/dlgf/2344.htm
+More information is available at our office and at this link of all Indiana exemptions and requirements at https://www.in.gov/dlgf/2344.htm

-- When filing a Mortgage deduction please bring the name of your mortgage company, the address of your mortgage company, and the amount of your mortgage.
+- When filing a Mortgage deduction please verify the name of your mortgage company, the address of your mortgage company, and the amount of your mortgage.

-- When filing for an Over 65 deduction you will need to bring proof of age (applicant is at least 65 on or before December 31 of the year preceding the year in which the deduction is claimed), and proof of income.
-Combined adjusted gross income in year preceding year in which application is signed does not exceed $25,000.00, and assessed value of property does not exceed $182,430.00.
+- When filing for an Over 65 deduction, you will need to provide proof of age (applicant is at least 65 on or before December 31st of the year preceding).
+Provide proof that for the calendar year preceding by two years the calendar year in which the property taxes are first due and payable, the adjusted gross income of (1) an individual who filed a single return, does not exceed $30,000; (2) an individual who filed a joint return, does not exceed $40,000; or (3) an individual and all other individuals that share ownership as joint tenants does not exceed $40,000.
+Verify that the assessed value of the property does not exceed $200,000.

 - When filing for a Veteran with Service-Connected Disability, applicant must first provide documentation to the Veteran’s Affairs Office located in the Warrick County Courthouse.